MinecraftServerControl/mscs/README.md

     MAPS_URL="http://server.com/minecraft/maps"

-The server settings for each world can be customized by adding certain key/value pairs to the world's `server.properties` file.
+The server settings for each world can be customized by adding certain key/value pairs to the world's `mscs.properties` file.

 The following keys are available:
 * mscs-enabled - Enable or disable the world server.